 The hotel capacity has doubled this summer with two new hotels, including a Hilton hotel in the capital on Streymoy island.
 Expectations were high that 2020 would be a record breaking year for tourism in the Faroe Islands.

-Instead 2020 is now expected to be a quiet year, and as such maybe just the perfect time for travelers to experience this relatively untouched destination.
+Instead 2020 became a quiet year and 2021 is expected to be so too, and as such maybe just the perfect time for travelers to experience this quiet and untouched destination with wide-open spaces.